JoshLi15/thesis-code/data/scotus/Readme.md

 ## Attribution

-- script 1, 2 and 3 were obtained and adapted from: https://github.com/hechmik/voxceleb_enrichment_age_gender/blob/main/README.md
+- script 1, 2 and 3 were obtained and adapted from [MTL-Speaker-Embeddings](https://github.com/cvqluu/MTL-Speaker-Embeddings)

 ## Important Notes